ying-tang/help-documentation/_troubleshooting/Troubleshooting_FAQ.md

 [http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/FAQ/#which-portsurls-etc-are-publicly-accessible-on-my-bluemix-private-cloud-and-for-what-purpose](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/FAQ/#which-portsurls-etc-are-publicly-accessible-on-my-bluemix-private-cloud-and-for-what-purpose)

 If the minimum required set of ports is not open, you may encounter trouble with `cloud_init`so that your instances may not be able to start successfully.

+**Q. What does this error mean?
+"Error: Unable to retrieve volume limit information."**

+Often when I load a page in the DC Horizon dashboard - I see a little red pop-up that says, "Error: Unable to retrieve volume limit information."
+What is this error?

+This error is harmless, but it happens because you do not have any Cinder block storage in your deployment, as Cinder is intentionally not being deployed.

+The error can be resolved by removing the Cinder endpoint from the Keystone service.
+This could require an update to your automation config files, and the Support team will need to check.